 12. Remove Weeds

-Pull weeds, including their roots, around your melon, pepper, cantaloupe, etc. patch regularly.
-Removing weeds from around your plants will help keep away many insect pests, including melon bugs.
+Pull weeds, including their roots, regularly around your melon, pepper, cantaloupe, etc. patch.
+Removing weeds around your plants will help prevent many insect pests, including melon bugs.

 13. Repellent Plants

-Planting certain herbs and flowers around your target crops can help repel these pesky insects in a natural, non-toxic manner.
+Planting certain herbs and flowers near your crops can naturally repel annoying insects.

-Some excellent repellent plants to consider include mint, marigolds, rosemary, catnip, and basil.
+Some excellent repellent plants include mint, marigolds, rosemary, catnip, and basil.

 14. Garlic Spray